Why Are My Daffodils Blind? Causes And Fixes

 Blind daffodils are bulbs that grow leaves but do not produce flowers.
 The plants appear healthy, with green foliage emerging normally.

 However, when blooming time arrives, no flower buds appear.
 This condition hinders gardeners who expect colorful spring displays.
+This can occur across Narcissus varieties.

 The term “blind” refers to the absence of flower buds.
 These bulbs have temporarily lost their ability to bloom.

 Blind daffodils differ from completely dead or dormant bulbs.
 They still show signs of life through leaf growth.
+Importantly, daffodil bulbs remain viable underground.

 The problem lies in their flowering mechanism, not overall health.
 Many gardeners mistake blind daffodils for late bloomers.

 They keep waiting for flowers that never come.
 Recognizing this condition early helps you take corrective action.
+Early action also protects the bulb’s food reserves.

 Why Do Blind Daffodils Stop Blooming?